 Keeping your mini ghosts and goblins safe

-- Choose costumes that are fire-resistant and visible at night (think light-coloured fabric and glow-in-the-dark strip).
+- Choose costumes that are fire-resistant and visible at night (think light-coloured or glow-in-the-dark fabric).

 - Make sure little mouths, noses and eyes are not covered by wigs, beards or masks (seeing and breathing are kinda vital).